sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

   </tr>
 </table>

-## Your level
+## Level FAQ

+### How can I see my role and level?

 All teammates are assigned a **role** (e.g. “Software Engineer,” “Product Manager,” “Account Executive”) and **level** (e.g. IC1, IC2, IC3).

 - The **Role** defines what you _do_
-- **level** defines the expectations, competencies, abilities, and compensation as you progress within that role
+- The **level** defines the expectations, competencies, abilities, and compensation as you progress within that role

-### How to see your role

-You can see your role title in the "job" tab of your profile in Bamboo
+**Role:** you can see your role title in the "job" tab of your profile in Bamboo.

-### How to see your level

-You can see your level in the "job" tab of your profile in Bamboo.
-The last two digits of your Radford code, which is listed in your Bamboo profile, indicate your role (IC or Manager) and level.
-Example: HR.GLBP.P1 indicates a level 1 Individual Contributor; HR.GLBP.M4 indicates a level 4 Manager.
-You can see corresponding compensation ranges to all levels in our pay transparency tool, Assemble.
+**Level:** you can see your level in the "job" tab of your profile in Bamboo.
+The last two digits of your Radford code, which is listed in your Bamboo profile, indicates your role (IC or Manager) and level.
+- Example: HR.GLBP.P1 indicates a level 1 Individual Contributor; HR.GLBP.M4 indicates a level 4 Manager.

+You can see corresponding compensation ranges to all levels in our pay transparency tool, [Assemble](https://app.assemble.inc/).

-### How we determine your level
+### How do you determine my level?

-When an new role is opened, a level is assigned to that role.
+When a new role is opened, the Manager scopes the position and determines what exactly this new Teammate will do, how much experience they need to have.
+A level is then assigned to that role based on this information.
 We hire for specific levels based on business need, and evaluate candidates according to the role/level being hired.
-[Career development frameworks](../../../company-info-and-process/working-at-sourcegraph/career-frameworks.md) help further define what role-specific knowledge, skills, and abilities are required.
+[Career development frameworks](../../../company-info-and-process/working-at-sourcegraph/career-frameworks.md) help further define what role-specific knowledge, skills, and abilities are required at each level.

 For many roles, we’re rolling out [career development frameworks](../../../company-info-and-process/working-at-sourcegraph/career-frameworks.md) for the first time.
-Managers are working closely with the People team, leadership, and their immediate management teams to craft these frameworks.
+Managers are working closely with the People Team, leadership, and their immediate management teams to craft these frameworks.
 As you progress in your career, your role will be evaluated against the framework and leveled accordingly.

-### How your level changes over time
+### How does my level change over time?

 A Teammate's level can change as they progress in their career.